Heart failure: United Kingdom

-In the UK, despite moderate improvements in prevention, heart failure rates have increased due to population growth and ageing.
+In the UK, despite moderate improvements in prevention, heart failure rates have increased due to population growth and aging.
 Overall heart failure rates are similar to the four most common causes of cancer (breast, lung, prostate, and colon) combined.
-People from deprived backgrounds are more likely to be diagnosed with heart failure and at a younger age.
+People from deprived backgrounds are more likely to be diagnosed with heart failure at a younger age.

 Developing world

 In tropical countries, the most common cause of heart failure is valvular heart disease or some type of cardiomyopathy.
 As underdeveloped countries have become more affluent, the incidences of diabetes, hypertension, and obesity have increased, which have in turn raised the incidence of heart failure.

 Sex

 Men have a higher incidence of heart failure, but the overall prevalence rate is similar in both sexes since women survive longer after the onset of heart failure.
 Women tend to be older when diagnosed with heart failure (after menopause), they are more likely than men to have diastolic dysfunction, and seem to experience a lower overall quality of life than men after diagnosis.